Traimmu/mf-cloud-invoice-php/README.md

 # License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).